GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-02-13-class-javacompiler.md

     }
 ```

-Every instance being used for the compilation process generates a Key object upon creation, like in the first line of JavaCompiler.
+Every class being used for the compilation process generates a Key object as a static final field upon class initialization, like in the first line of JavaCompiler.
 This Key object is unique by definition, as it is a reference object (and not a String).

 The constructor of each of these classes is protected and will not be called directly.
 To instantiate a class, an instance method must be called.
 This is the instance method for JavaCompiler, all other classes participating in this construction have the same instance method: